ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

     **Note:** Trying to zoom in and out on the graph in the zVA browser tab or window can be difficult- it is easy to get in a state where you wish you could start over.
 You can- just close the graph by clicking the *x* icon on its tab and then repeat step 4 and this step.

-11. In the left-side of the page, you will see a *Graph Inventory*.
+11. In the left side of the page, you will see a *Graph Inventory*.
 Notice that the CICS transactions, COBOL Programs, and different object types have been identified.
 Expand the *COBOL Programs* section to see the list of COBOL programs that are part of GenApp.

     ![idz-inventory-cobol](../images/idz-inventory-cobol.png)